Swipe to see connections

 In spite of these potholes in the road to success, Edward Caban grabbed the reins of the nation’s largest police force in 2023, when original Adams appointee Keechant Sewell—the first Black woman to hold the title—stepped down as police commissioner.
 Sewell was reportedly pressured out of the position after she refused to let Adams ally Jeffrey Maddrey, the NYPD’s chief of department, off the hook for his alleged involvement in voiding the arrest of a former cop who had allegedly brandished a gun at some teens in a park.
 Caban was elevated from the rank of first deputy commissioner, a role that Adams himself pushed for Caban to fill in 2022 over higher-ranking NYPD chiefs.

-While complaints against the NYPD are at an 11-year high under the Adams administration, Caban has reportedly “swooped in” to soften or nullify disciplinary action against cops for misconduct such as sleeping with a witness and lying about it and using an illegal chokehold.
+While complaints against the NYPD are at an 11-year high under the Adams administration, Caban reportedly “swooped in” to soften or nullify disciplinary action against cops for misconduct such as sleeping with a witness and lying about it and using an illegal chokehold.
 The NYPD did not respond to multiple requests for comment about Caban.

 Fellow Freemason with